alexkhantreras/alexkhantreras.github.io/about.md

 * Statistical analysis
 * Git

-## And here are a few questions I've tried to answer:
+## And here are a few questions I've tried to answer,
 * Is the Tarrant Area Food Bank making a dent in hunger in North Texas?
 * How is reddit feeling about ____?
 * Will you enjoy ____ based on Yelp! reviews and your current mood?